 - Arthritis of the spine

 Hemilaminectomy is sometimes confused with laminotomy, which is one of the minimally invasive, outpatient procedures performed by the experienced surgeons at Laser Spine Institute.
 The difference is that a hemilaminectomy involves the removal of much more bone tissue than a laminotomy.
 The minimally invasive procedures performed at Laser Spine Institute require no hospitalization, leave minimal scar tissue and are an effective alternative to spinal fusion.
-Contact Laser Spine Institute to learn more about our procedures and for a free review of your MRI or CT scan.
+Contact Laser Spine Institute to learn more about our procedures.